Msornerrrr/fake_news_classifier/README.md

 ## Datasets

 ### Import dataset
-- create empty directory with name **data**
+create an empty directory with name **data**
 - [dataset1](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset/data), once downloaded, add **True.csv** and **Fake.csv** to the data folder
 - [dataset2](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification/code), once downloaded, add **WELFake_Dataset.csv** to the data folder

-There are two dataset for this project, we can specify the project we work on.
+There are two datasets for this project, we can specify the project we work on.

 I provide three options:

-1. **dataset=1** means we're using a old dataset where news are from 2015 - 2018
+1. **dataset=1** means we're using the old dataset where news is from 2015 - 2018
 2. **dataset=2** means we're using a relatively newer dataset from WELFake
-3. **dataset=3** means we're using combination of previous two datasets
+3. **dataset=3** means we're using the combination of the previous two datasets

 We can specify the dataset we want to train/dev/test on by setting:
 ```